 The sprawling medical metropolis is now a reality, dominating the Euclid Avenue corridor and continuing its ever-widening and far-reaching expansion.
 But underneath the trespassing mammoth steel-and-glass superstructures lies a skeleton in Cleveland’s closet and the remains of a sizeable piece of the American Dream.
 The dream of a young black American citizen who, with youthful exuberance, dared to venture into and triumph in a racist community without compromise or apology, believing wholeheartedly that the dream was his to have.

-The idea of the American Dream is deeply rooted in the United States Declaration of Independence which proclaims that “all men are created equal” and that they are “endowed by their Creator with certain inalienable rights” including “life, liberty and the pursuit of happiness.”
+The idea of the American Dream is deeply rooted in the United States Declaration of Independence which proclaims that “all men are created equal” and that they are “endowed by their Creator with certain inalienable rights” including “life, liberty, and the pursuit of happiness.”
 It is also defined as “…the opportunity for everyone to seek those goals according to ability or achievement, regardless of social class or circumstances of birth, and which freedoms include the opportunity for prosperity and success.”
 Like most of us, Winston Willis held those truths to be self-evident for many years.
 Until it was demonstrated to him, time and time again in courtroom after courtroom that those truths did not apply to him.

 This is his amazing story.

 As a young Negro boy growing up and attending Catholic school in pre-Civil Rights Movement Montgomery Alabama, young Winston, a keenly intelligent and ambitious young boy, was the type of curious student who took things literally and relentlessly asked probing questions of his frustrated teachers.
 Particularly as relating to matters of history.
-And the founding fathers’ words that he studied in the fifth grade not only impressed him, but they laid a foundation for a belief system and world view that would inform his adult life.
+And the founding fathers’ words that he studied in the fifth grade not only impressed him, but they laid a foundation for a belief system and worldview that would inform his adult life.
 Even though living in the segregated South, as with most Southern Negro children of the time, he had the advantages of a loving home and two parents whose constant encouragement and assurance of their children’s worth and value launched them off into the world each day.
 This young boy interpreted the founders’ words as meaning that every man, black or white, has a right to strive for, build and achieve The American Dream on his own, which young Winston eventually did magnificently.
 Only to have it viciously cut down and destroyed in its infancy.

 “A Visionary and a Warrior”

-Long considered one of the most controversial figures in Cleveland’s history, Winston E. Willis’ life and legacy are complex.
-To some he is an unsung hero.
+Long considered one of the most controversial figures in Cleveland’s history, Winston E. Willis’ life and legacy is complex.
+To some, he is an unsung hero.
 A brilliant and insightful businessman who took on the white establishment and revitalized the black community.
 Others saw his wildly successful strip of businesses as an unwelcome intrusion into their previously “racially pure” sanctuary.
 What started out as a mildly adversarial rift between the fearlessly outspoken young millionaire businessman and the city’s powerful nabobs gradually morphed into an enmity and ill will of unimaginable hatred and cruelty toward one man.
 One man who has paid an extraordinarily heavy price.

 Local newspapers repeatedly characterized him as “The Black Howard Hughes”, “Cleveland’s Porno King, “The Pied Piper of Euclid Avenue”, and “105th and Euclid’s Slick Young Landlord”.
 The White press would have had you believe he was the illegitimate son of some notorious gangster, continuing on a road of criminal activities.
 To the black press, he was “Mr. W.”, “Mr. University Circle”, and “The Baron”.
-In either case, he was always good copy, and a lightening rod of controversy and somewhere amid decades of journalistic hyperbole is a molecule of truth about him.
+In either case, he was always good copy, and a lightning rod of controversy, and somewhere amid decades of journalistic hyperbole is a molecule of truth about him.

 Spending his first fourteen years under segregation and Jim Crow laws, young Winston was keenly aware of racial inequities and intolerance and he challenged them, even as a boy.
 Growing up in a large extended family of landowners and businessmen as his early influences, young Winston’s sense of his own self-worth and his remarkable life trajectory were set early on.
 Among other influences in his early life were the dedicated priests at the Catholic school, St. Jude Educational Institute he and his four siblings attended, where he served as an altar boy, and with whom he regularly engaged in meaningful dialog and exchanges of world views apart from school, which he found unchallenging.